jmikkola/Dictionary-lowering/README.md

 Things that would be nice to add:

 - A bytecode VM
+- Add a kinds system to ensure types are correctly constructed
 - Compilation to x86?

 Some cleanup I want to do at some point: